 All government and most Catholic and independent schools, are covered by the APRA Licence and the School Event Licence agreements.
 You can check whether you are covered by the music agreements by contacting your school authority.

 Copying Sheet Music

 How can I use sheet music?

-Under the AMCOS Licence, schools can make multiple copies of and share whole print and digital copies of sheet music for educational purposes.
+Under the AMCOS Licence, schools can make multiple copies of sheet music for educational purposes.
 For example, a teacher could copy sheet music for teaching purposes in the classroom or for the school band, orchestra or instrumental ensemble.

 All government and most Catholic and independent schools are covered by the AMCOS Licence.
 You can check whether you are covered by the AMCOS Licence by contacting your school local copyright manager.

 Making copies of sheet music